 5.5 What are the best seasonings for chicken breast in a crockpot?

-Some excellent seasonings for chicken breast in a crockpot include garlic powder, onion powder, paprika, Italian seasoning, and salt and pepper.
-Fresh herbs like rosemary, thyme, or parsley can add bright, aromatic flavors as well.
+Good seasonings include garlic powder, onion powder, paprika, Italian seasoning, salt and pepper.
+Fresh herbs like rosemary, thyme or parsley are great too.

 5.6 Can you use bone-in chicken breast in a crockpot?